keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

     * dynatrace-sli-service
     * dynatrace-sli-service-monitoring-configure-distributor

-During an evaluation of the quality gates, an internal Keptn service, the `dynatrace-sli-service` will fetch the values for the `response_time_p95` SLI that is referenced in the `slo.yaml` file.
-To tell the service how to acquire this value from the Dynatrace Metrics API some parameters need to be configured.
-This can be done by storing the following `ConfigMap` in the `keptn` namespace:

-    ```yaml
-    apiVersion: v1
-    data:
-      custom-queries: |
-        error_count_4xx: "com.dynatrace.builtin:service.errorcounthttp4xx,,0"
-        error_count_5xx: "com.dynatrace.builtin:service.errorcounthttp5xx,,0"
-        response_time_P50: "com.dynatrace.builtin:service.responsetime,percentile,50"
-    kind: ConfigMap
-    metadata:
-      name: dynatrace-sli-config-sockshop
-      namespace: keptn
-    ```

-* Apply the ConfigMap by executing the following command from within the `onboarding-carts` folder:

-    ```console
-    kubectl apply -f dynatrace-sli-config.yaml
-    ```

 * Last but not least, the Dynatrace-SLI-Service needs a secret containing the following data:

     * Tenant id